 - Students receiving aid may repeat a course once after receiving a passing grade.
 If a student decides to repeat a course with a passing grade for a second time, the student is responsible for payment.

-- FA will pay up to 30 credit hours of remedial courses (course numbers below 100).
-Students exceeding 30 credit hours are responsible for payment.
+- Financial Aid will pay up to 30 credit hours of remedial coursed (course numbers listed below 100).
+If a student exceeds 30, he/she is responsible for payment.

 - Grants and loans are disbursed on a weekly basis after the first disbursement.

 - There is a second loan disbursement for fall-, spring-, and summer-only loan students.

 - Dates reflect when refund checks are mailed.
 You will receive a refund via mail if you have excess funds after tuition/fees/bookstore charges are paid.

 - Please make sure your address is up to date with Enrollment Services

 Return of Financial Aid Refunds